section-engineering-education/engineering-education/content/articles/creating-a-simple-hunt-the-wumpus-game-using-python-flask-and-socketio/index.md

 The function `generate_dungeon()` renders the `game.html` page, so there's no need to render it again in `index()`.

-Now when the player select the dimensions of the dungeon and click on "Enter the Dungeon", we create the dungeon and render the `game.html` by passing the `width` and `height` of the dungeon as arguments.
+Now when the player selects the dimensions of the dungeon and clicks on "Enter the Dungeon", we create the dungeon and render the `game.html` by passing the `width` and `height` of the dungeon as arguments.

 It's time to create the content of `game.html`.
 Let's create two `div`s: `win` and `lose`, with the messages that will appear when the player wins or loses the game.
 Inside `.main` div add: